GAPS announces rally for May 8 statewide teacher walkout

 Thousands of teachers across the state are set to rally Wednesday to encourage the state Legislature to pass the Student Success Act, which would invest $2 billion in Oregon’s K-12 system through a tax on certain businesses that make more than $1 million.
 The bill passed the House and had its first reading in the Senate on April 2.

-“Oregon’s K-12 schools need at least $10.7 billion so educators and school districts are able to serve students,” a promotional website for the statewide event supported by the Oregon Education Association states.
+“Oregon’s K-12 schools need at least $10.7 billion so educators and school districts are able to serve students,” states a promotional website for the statewide event supported by the Oregon Education Association.
 “Lawmakers must invest in our students and our future.”